vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening (between 4 PM and 5 PM) I went to downtown Berkeley and ordered spinach masala dosa from Udupi Palace.
 I considered going to Trader Joe's but was dissuaded by the long line there.

+## Monday July 6

+In the evening (between 4 PM and 5:30 PM) I went to downtown Berkeley.
+I purchased groceries at Trader Joe's (checked out at 4:38 PM) and then ordered spinach masala dosa from Udupi Palace.